The ’10/10/10′ Formula of Savings Rescues Many Overstretched Family Budgets

-(To get a referral to one of 200 advisors who have met the rigorous requirements to be an Authorized Advisor, request a free Analysis that will show you the bottom-line numbers and results you could have if you added Bank On Yourself to your financial plan.)
+(To get a referral to one of 200 financial representatives who have met the rigorous requirements to be a Professional, request a free Analysis that will show you the bottom-line numbers and results you could have if you added Bank On Yourself to your financial plan.)

 Austin’s general rule of thumb is for his clients’ first step toward financial recovery to be to accumulate roughly two years of average expenses in a whole life policy that is consistent with the Bank On Yourself approach.

-Austin, himself, helped develop and leads the nationwide Bank On Yourself Authorized Advisor training program, so he understands the power of these advisors to help their clients restructure their entire approach to savings, spending and investing.
+Austin, himself, helped develop and leads the nationwide Bank On Yourself Professional training program, so he understands the power of these financial representatives to help their clients restructure their entire approach to savings, spending and investing.

 Savings Come Before Spending

 Ideally, Austin points out, individuals would begin following his recommended 10/10/10 formula at the time they accept their very first job.
 After setting aside his recommended 30% of gross income, what remains for the newly employed worker would constitute his or her living expenses.
 “What remains is what you’d go out and coordinate your lifestyle around.”
 (For those who can, Austin recommends keeping lifestyle expenses under 50% of gross income.
 His best clients, he notes, knock spending down to less than 40% of their gross income.)